Frequently Asked Questions:

 Will food be served?
 Definitely!
 We'd never let you go hungry.
 There will be appetizers during the cocktail hour and a full dinner during the reception.
 We can accommodate almost any dietary restriction; just let us know on your RSVP card.
 And, of course, don't forget to save room for dessert.

 Will there be alcohol?
-Beer, wine, and something called a "signature drink" will be served.
+Beer, wine, and a signature drink will be served.
 There will be plenty of tasty, non-alcoholic options as well.

 Will there be dancing?
 At the very least, there will be attempts at dancing.
 You're welcome to join in, or to just stare aghast at our two left feet.